griseyu/DESIGNING-AND-DEVELOPING-SOFTWARE-APPLICATIONS_SHU_Project_Team1/README.md

 # SHU_Project1

-##An app to build a prescription for the user for their personal skincare and beauty products.
+**An app to build a prescription for the user for their personal skincare and beauty products.**

-Things need to run the application: Node, MongoDB, IDE/Shell
+Things need to run the application:
+*Node
+*MongoDB
+*IDE/Shell

 Install node